Learn more about the Umbraco backoffice which is the admin side of your Umbraco website.

 The Section menu is the horizontal menu located on the top of the backoffice.

 A tree is a hierarchical list of items related (and usually restricted) to a specific concept, like for example content or media.

 You can expand trees by clicking the down arrow

 to the left of the node or by double-clicking the node.

 A node is an item in a tree.
-The images and folders in the Media section are shown as nodes in the Media tree, pages and content in the Content tree and so forth.
+A node is an item in a tree.
+Media section items appear as nodes in the Media tree, while pages and content are displayed in the Content tree, and so on.